aleen42/PersonalWiki/summary/coremail/coremail.md

 node {project_root}/dev/setup.js
 ```

-Then, specify where the Tomcat has been installed according some official document.
+Then, specify where the Tomcat has been installed according some official documents.